seanmonstar/seanmonstar.github.io/_posts/tumblr/2014-06-03-firefox-accounts-oauth-explorations.md

 [Gryphon isn’t complete](https://github.com/seanmonstar/gryphon).
 It’s currently in a proof-of-concept stage.
 There’s a [working branch of our oauth server](https://github.com/mozilla/fxa-oauth-server/pull/29) using it.
 However, we’d like to get more eyeballs on it before feeling confident about shipping.
 Are there missing pain points, or use cases not covered?
 Send me a [comment](mailto:comments@seanmonstar.com), or write up some analysis and [send me the link](https://twitter.com/seanmonstar), or come chat in [#fxa](https://wiki.mozilla.org/IRC), or anything, really.

-* * *

-1.

-This issue doesn’t appear in all OAuth models.
+[^1]: This issue doesn’t appear in all OAuth models.
 The issue comes from us having multiple mutually-distrusting services, being gated by our OAuth server.
 We plan to allow clients, such as your website, request data from a service provider, run by your digital neighbor, about a user.

-In most cases, all the data comes from the same entity that runs the OAuth server, and so there’s no worry that it will mishandle the power it gives itself.&nbsp;[↩︎](#fnref:1)
+In most cases, all the data comes from the same entity that runs the OAuth server, and so there’s no worry that it will mishandle the power it gives itself.

-2.

-A downside here is that this means the OAuth server is doing all hashing for all requests, which puts a requirement on our OAuth server using more resources.&nbsp;[↩︎](#fnref:2)
+[^2]: A downside here is that this means the OAuth server is doing all hashing for all requests, which puts a requirement on our OAuth server using more resources.&nbsp;[↩︎](#fnref:2)